How to Prepare for Divorce: Divorce Advice for Stay-At-Home Moms

 A collaborative divorce is a divorce process in which each party is represented by an attorney that has been trained in the collaborative process.
 Rather than taking a specific position, the parties and their attorneys work together to come up with solutions that are in everyone's best interests.
 There is an agreement not to go into litigation.
 If the collaborative divorce doesn't work out, then the parties can choose to go for litigation but are required to hire new attorneys that were not involved in the initial collaborative agreement.
 That's a big incentive for everyone to keep moving forward toward an agreement.

-In divorce mediation, a neutral third party (the mediator) facilitates the negotiations between the parties with a goal of reaching a divorce settlement.
-Mediation is a more amicable way to end a marriage and is generally, more financially prudent with marital assets.
-There are other benefits to mediation as well.
-It's a confidential process and you and your soon-to-be-ex do not give control of the process over to the courts.
+In divorce mediation, a neutral third party (the mediator) facilitates the negotiations between the parties to reach a divorce settlement.
+Mediation is a more amicable way to end a marriage and is generally more financially prudent with marital assets.
+There are other benefits of mediation, as well.
+It's a confidential process, and you and your soon-to-be-ex do not give control of the process over to the courts.

 While I am a big proponent of mediation, there are disadvantages as well.
 For example, mediation is not a legal proceeding.
 You will not have the benefit of "pre-trial discovery" in which a judge compels both parties to disclose financial records.
 If you have an angry spouse, he or she will have the opportunity to hide assets.

-If there was bullying or intimidation in the marriage, you may feel railroaded during a mediation procedure if your spouse attempts to control the situation.
+If there was bullying or intimidation in the marriage, you might feel railroaded during a mediation procedure if your spouse attempts to control the situation.
 You will need to speak up for yourself.